alessandro-maccario/B.Sc._Thesis_Business_Administration/README.md

-# B.Sc._Thesis_Business_Administration
-B.Sc.
+# B.Sc.
 Thesis Business Administration

+Title: _R Commander Graphical User Interface (GUI): how it works and its application._